-My Disney Top 5 - Things to do at Walt Disney World During the Christmas Seasonby Chris Barry, staff writer
+My Disney Top 5 - Things to do at Walt Disney World During the Christmas Seasonby Chris Barry, contributing writer

 Welcome back to another Disney Top 5.